 Taking risks is inevitable if a company wants to achieve objectives and grow.
 But business and risk are evolving more quickly than ever before.
 While taking the right risks can be invaluable, taking uncontrolled risks can create operational and financial challenges that make it difficult to compete.
 That’s why more businesses are paying attention to total cost of risk (TCOR) in order to control costs and make smarter decisions.

-– Debbie Michel, Executive Vice President, National Insurance Casualty, Liberty Mutual Insurance
+– Debbie Michel, Executive Vice President, National Insurance Risk Management, Liberty Mutual Insurance

 TCOR approaches risk holistically and with a long-term lens, looking beyond just insurance premiums and the cost of claims.
 As an example, say a frozen food manufacturer’s delivery truck overturns.
 The driver suffers an injury, the vehicle has damages, and the product spoils.
 In addition to the workers compensation and commercial auto claims, the business incurs costs to dispose of the spoiled goods and to produce and deliver new product to the customer.
 If the business pays overtime or hires temporary help to complete the order, that is even more money out of pocket.
 This scenario makes it clear that the surface costs of losses aren’t the only factors in play when it comes to risk.